 - Mentioning the Ark Encounter has been an awesome conversation starter!
 [Editor’s note: For more information, visit www.ArkEncounter.com.]

 Do you have an interesting way to share the truth of Scripture?
-Leave a wall post on our Facebook page (Facebook.com/AnswersMagazine) or send an email to [email protected], and we may include it in an upcoming issue.
+Leave a wall post on our Facebook page (Facebook.com/AnswersMagazine), and we may include it in an upcoming issue.